 - Ask first - Be sure to get permission before listing someone as a professional reference.
 Thank them afterward and remind them to expect a call.

-- Formatting - There’s a right way to format the entries of a reference page, and there is a correct way to structure the reference sheet itself.
+- Use the right formatting - There’s a right way to format the entries of a reference page, and there is a correct way to structure the reference sheet itself.